 Process

-For fellowships, applications will be reviewed and email notices of whether or not you are a finalist in the week following the submission deadline of February 7, 2023.
+For fellowships, applications will be reviewed and notifications of whether or not an applicant is a finalist will be sent in the week following the submission deadline of February 13, 2024.
 Interviews will be held from mid-February through early March, with final offers and decisions by mid-March at the latest.

 Fellowship Requirements